cloudant/sync-android/doc/index-querying.md

 ```

-First build the indexes on "album" and "artist" using the `FieldIndexFunction`:
+First build the indexes on "album" and "artist" using the `FieldIndexer`:

 ```java